copy/v86/docs/networking.md

 Like the [`wisp`](#the-wisp-backend) backend, the `fetch` backend handles DHCP and ARP requests from guests internally, and additionally monitors the guest's outbound traffic for HTTP requests which it translates into calls to `fetch()`.
 NTP, ICMP pings and UDP echo packets are handled to a certain degree.
 Note that `fetch()` performs the DNS lookup using the browser's internal DNS client.
 See PR [#1061](https://github.com/copy/v86/pull/1061) for additional technical details.

+Starting with PR [#1233](https://github.com/copy/v86/pull/1233), the TCP guest listener can be accessed from JS API, see the [examples/tcp_terminal.html](../examples/tcp_terminal.html) example.

 v86 guests are isolated from each other when using the `fetch` backend.

 **CORS proxy server**